 Many of the best credit cards come with a sign-up bonus, which are typically awarded after a minimum spend is met within the first 3 months of card membership.
 Often, a sign-up bonus can be a deciding factor when comparing two credit cards – provided you meet the minimum and it’s a reward you’ll use.
 See a full list of the Best Sign-up Bonus Credit Cards.

 General Travel Rewards

 General-purpose travel cards are valuable for the consumer who likes flexibility.
-This is a good card for the family who prefers convenience to maxing out on redemptions, such as when traveling in autumn to New York to see the shows.
+This is a good card for the family who prefers convenience in maxing out on redemptions, such as when traveling this winter to New York to see the shows.
 See a full list of the Best Travel Credit Cards.

 Increasingly, credit cards offer no foreign transaction fees, which can save you a sizeable chunk of change.
 Most travel cards offer this feature.
 No foreign transaction fees, typically about 3%, can be charged when a purchase is transacted through a foreign bank, such as overseas travel or some online purchases.
 See a full list of the Best No Foreign Transaction Fee Credit Cards.

 If you find yourself turning to a specific airline for your travel needs, an airline credit card might be a good option for you.
 These cards reward your loyalty through both purchases and redemptions, as well as benefits such as free checked bags.
-(In some cases, you can save hundreds on checked bags for you and 7 travel companions, ideal for that off-season family beach trip this fall.)
+(In some cases, you can save hundreds on checked bags for you and up to 8 travel companions, ideal for that Caribbean beach trip this winter.)
 See a full list of the Best Airline Credit Cards.